spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/installation-setup.md

     'queue' => env('EVENT_PROJECTOR_QUEUE_NAME', null),

     /*
-     * When a projector or reactor throws an exception the event projectionist can catch
+     * When a projector or reactor throws an exception the event projectionist can catch it
-     * it so all projectors and reactors can still do their work.
+     * so all other projectors and reactors can still do their work.
 The exception will
      * be passed to the `handleException` method on that projector or reactor.
      */
     'catch_exceptions' => env('EVENT_PROJECTOR_CATCH_EXCEPTIONS', false),

     /*
      * This class is responsible for storing events.
-To add extra behavour you
+To add extra behaviour you
      * can change this to a class of your own.
 The only restriction is that
      * it should extend \Spatie\EventProjector\Models\StoredEvent.
      */
     'stored_event_model' => \Spatie\EventProjector\Models\StoredEvent::class,

     /*
      * This class is responsible for projector statuses.
-To add extra behavour you
+To add extra behaviour you
      * can change this to a class of your own.
 The only restriction is that
      * it should extend \Spatie\EventProjector\Models\ProjectorStatus.
      */
     'projector_status_model' => \Spatie\EventProjector\Models\ProjectorStatus::class,

+    /*
+     * This class is responsible for handle stored events.
+To add extra behaviour you
+     * can change this to a class of your own.
+The only restriction is that
+     * it should extend \Spatie\EventProjector\HandleStoredEventJob.
+     */
+    'stored_event_job' => \Spatie\EventProjector\HandleStoredEventJob::class,

     /*
      * This class is responsible for serializing events.
 By default an event will be serialized